peterhoward42/skilldrill/README.md

 skilldrill
 ==========

-A web app for a group of professionals to share knowledge of the skills they hold collectively.
-Written in Go (Golang).
+A web app (written in Go) that shows which people in an organisation have which skills.